DavidCEllis/ducktools-env/README.md

 * Create 'permanent' named environments for stand-alone applications and update them
   * Currently there is a maximum of 2 temporary environments that expire in a day (this is due to the pre-release nature of the project, the future defaults will be higher/longer)
+* If UV is available, potentially use that to download an appropriate Python version if one is not already installed.

 ## Dependencies ##